Rediscovering the hidden potential of lignin

 Biomass & biobased products, Measurlabs

 With conservation initiatives like the European Union’s new forest strategy for 2030, sustainability is becoming an increasingly important theme in the biorefinery industry.
 One way to minimize the environmental impact of biorefineries is more efficient utilization of side streams.
-Making up around 15 to 30% of the mass of wood, lignin is one of the most prominent biorefinery byproducts whose full potential has yet to be realized.
+Making up around 15 to 30% of the mass of wood, lignin is one of the key biorefinery byproducts whose full potential has yet to be realized.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.